-Perforations in the top one or two scalper screens should be just large enough to let the commodity being cleaned fall through readily and small enough to scalp off foreign material such as sticks, stems, chaff and larger seeds, or grain other than the product being cleaned.
+Perforations in the top scalper screen of each shoe should be just large enough to let the commodity being cleaned fall through readily and small enough to scalp off foreign material such as sticks, stems, chaff and larger seeds, or grain other than the product being cleaned.
 For most commodities a round hole top screen is recommended.
-After the scalper screen or screens has removed the objectionable foreign material larger than the commodity being cleaned, the perforation of the lower screen go to work.
+After the top scalper screen has removed the objectionable foreign material larger than the commodity being cleaned, the perforations of the lower sifting screen in each shoe go to work.
 The bottom screen removes foreign material smaller than the product being cleaned.
 Any immature kernels, sand, dirt, or small weed seeds drop through the bottom screen and the good commodity passes over the bottom screen.
 For most commodities, an oblong sifting bottom screen is recommended.